zuozhenggh/learning-library/developer-library/sqldev-cicd-liquibase/introduction/intro-cicd-pts.md

     </copy>
     ````

+9. When finished, exit SQL*Plus.

 ## Task 7: Connect to your ATP using SQL Developer

 1. Create a new connection in SQL Developer to Dev01 ATP.
-You can find SQL Developer on the Compute Node under Applications > Programming main menu.
+You can find SQL Developer on the Compute Node under **Applications** > **Programming** main menu.

     - Name: hr@Dev01ATP
     - Username: hr